ibm-cloud-docs/watson-knowledge-studio/exportimport.md

 ## Type systems
 {: #wks_exportimport_expimp_type}

-To download a type system, open the **Assets & Tools** > **Entity Types** page and click **Download Types**.
+To download a type system, open the **Assets**> **Entity Types** page and click **Download Types**.
 The system creates a file named `types-ID.json` and prompts you to download the file to your local system.
 To use this type system in a new workspace, open the **Entity Types** page and upload the `JSON` file that you downloaded.

 ## Dictionaries
 {: #wks_exportimport_expimp_dict}

-To download one or more dictionaries, select the **Assets & Tools** > **Pre-annotators** > **Dictionaries** tab, and click **Download Dictionaries**.
+To download all dictionaries, select the **Assets** > **Dictionaries** page, click the **Menu** icon next to the **Create Dictionary** button, and select **Download Dictionaries**.
 For each dictionary that you download, the system creates a file named `dictionary name_timestamp.csv`, combines the files into a `ZIP` file named `workspace name_dictionary_timestamp.zip`, and prompts you to download the file to your local system.

-You can also download an individual dictionary by opening the dictionary and clicking **Download**.
+You can download an individual dictionary by opening the dictionary and clicking **Download**.
 Preview-only dictionaries that you uploaded as a dictionary CSV file cannot be downloaded.

 Before you upload a downloaded dictionary into a new workspace, you must download the type system from the old workspace and upload it into the new workspace.
 The type system and dictionaries must originate from the same {{site.data.keyword.knowledgestudioshort}} workspace, and the type system must exist in the new workspace before you upload the dictionaries.